-Speakers of the various South African languages often use English to communicate with one another, and English has significant academic, professional and international value.
+Speakers of the various South African languages often use English to communicate with each other, and English has significant academic, professional and international value.
 Therefore, SU uses English routinely, but not exclusively, in its academic, administrative, professional and social contexts.